 Allows generating reports for SoundExchange and exporting them into CSV files.
 It's nice to know that Live365 generates and submits these reports automatically each month for the community stations.

-If you have any questions, comments, or concerns regarding this guide, please contact the Support Team here.
+For any questions, comments, or concerns regarding this guide, please contact the Support Team here.

 Live365 & Benztown partnership offerings